-Is a Computer Science Degree Still Worth It in 2025?
+Is a Computer Science Degree Still Worth It in 2026?

 For years, computer science (CS) was considered one of the safest and most lucrative majors a student could choose.
 Parents and students alike viewed it as the ‘golden ticket’ to Silicon Valley jobs, high salaries, and boundless career opportunities.
 Students flocked to the field, and enrollments skyrocketed as universities rushed to expand their CS departments to keep up with demand.

 But now, for the first time in many years, universities report that CS enrollments are beginning to decline — a reflection of growing anxiety fueled by headlines about layoffs, hiring freezes, and a tougher CS job market.
+At the same time, new national salary data suggest that employer demand for computer science graduates remains strong, even amid market recalibration.

 According to a recent CNBC report, computer science ranks among majors with one of the weakest career outlooks for new graduates.
 A New York Times podcast, The Daily, episode this fall—“Big Tech Told Kids to Code.
 The Jobs Didn’t Follow”—echoed those concerns, spotlighting young graduates with strong technical training who are nevertheless struggling to land jobs.

 That’s why so many families are asking a new question: Is computer science still worth majoring in?
-The short answer is yes — but with perspective.
+The short answer is yes, but with perspective.
 A CS degree remains a strong educational foundation for the future, as long as students approach it with strategy and adaptability.

 At Lantern College Counseling, this is one of the most common questions I hear from families.
 One parent recently reached out for college application support for her son, David, writing: